vladysor/SensEdu/docs/library/dac.md

 - TOC
 {:toc}

-The STM32H747 features one DAC module with two available channels:
+The STM32H747 features one 12-bit DAC module with two available channels.

+{: .note}
+Since it is a 12-bit Digital-to-Analog converter, the maximum value supported by the DAC is 2^12 - 1 = 4095 (0x0FFF).
+This is different from ADC modules which are 16-bit and support values in range from zero to 65535 (0xFFFF).

+Sensedu utilizes both channels with:

 * ***Central Speaker***: connected to the first channel (`DAC_CH1`) on `DAC0` pin
 * ***Bottom Speaker*** connected to the second channel (`DAC_CH2`) on `DAC1` pin